liballeg/allegro5/readme_a5.txt

 cd tmp

-Note: For MinGW with gcc < 4, you cannot build a static library because TLS support was not introduced until version 4.
+Note: For MinGW with gcc < 4, you cannot build a static library because TLS (thread local storage, using __thread) support was not introduced until version 4.

 Run cmake with whatever options you want.
 Some common options are, with defaults in braces: